Generating HAR files and analyzing web requests

 Chrome

-It is recommended to use Chrome to generate HAR files because it natively provides the Developer Tools to facilitate this.
-To learn more about the Chrome's developer tools, you can head towards this link.
+Using Chrome to generate HAR files is recommended because it natively provides the Developer Tools to facilitate this.
+You can visit this link to learn more about Chrome's developer tools.

 Toolset

-Chrome is bundled with a set of Developer Tools as covered in that link.
+Chrome is bundled with a set of Developer Tools, as covered in the above link.

 JavaScript Errors